31ac/13ha SSSI, SPA

-It also attracts many unusual birds, such as reed bunting, yellow wagtail and meadow pipit, and a variety of small waders occur on passage.
-Teal, common and jack snipe, and rock pipit are to be found in winter, when kingfishers hunt along the creeks for eels.
+It attracts many breeding birds, including reed bunting, yellow wagtail and meadow pipit, and a variety of small waders occur on passage.
+Teal, snipe and rock pipit can be seen in winter, when kingfishers hunt along the creeks for eels.
 Barn owls and other birds of prey hunt over the grassland for the many field voles.

 About five minutes' walk from the railway station at South Woodham Ferrers via the waymarked footpath from the rear of the station car park.

 Mid-summer onwards for wild flowers and butterflies; migration periods and winter for birds.

 Paths can be very muddy in winter.
 Guides to the reserve are available from Woodham Town Council office in Reeves Way or Town Information Office in Baron Road Parade.